Luis Alberto Héber

-Luis Alberto Héber Fontana (born 1957) is a Uruguayan political figure of the National Party, serving as Minister of Interior, since May 24, 2021.
+Luis Alberto Heber Fontana (born 1957) is a Uruguayan political figure of the National Party who served as Minister of Interior between May 24, 2021 and November 2023.
 He previously served as Minister of Transport and Public Works (from March 1, 2020 to May 24, 2021), Senator (1995–2020) and as National Representative (1985–1995).

 Background

 Luis Alberto Héber comes from a prominent Uruguayan National Party family; he himself has also for many years associated himself with this party's cause.
 His father Mario Héber Usher was a prominent Senator among his Party's leadership.
 His uncle Alberto Héber Usher was President of Uruguay 1966–1967.
 He was married to the late Beatrice Dominici, Italian, until her death.
 They have two daughters.

 Political career

-In 1989 Héber was elected to serve as a National Representative, and served as President of the Chamber of Deputies of Uruguay from March 1, 1993 to March 1, 1994.
+In 1989 Heber was elected to serve as a National Representative, and served as President of the Chamber of Deputies of Uruguay from March 1, 1993 to March 1, 1994.
 In the 1994 election he was elected Senator, and in subsequent years was repeatedly re-elected.

-Héber was appointed Minister of Transport and Public Works on December 16, 2019, days after the victory of Luis Lacalle Pou.
+Heber was appointed Minister of Transport and Public Works on December 16, 2019, days after the victory of Luis Lacalle Pou.
 He took office on March 1, in replacement of Víctor Rossi.
 However, after the sudden death of Interior Minister Jorge Larrañaga, on May 24, 2021, President Lacalle Pou carried out a cabinet reshuffle; Héber was appointed in replacement of Larrañaga as head of the Ministry of the Interior, and José Luis Falero held the ministerial portfolio of Transport and Public Works.